tmp724/pcap-generator/README.md

 For more information on roles, see further below.

 ### Overview configuration fields
-For quickly getting an understanding of how a configuration file should look like, we recommend you look at the examples in the config folder.
+For quickly getting an understanding of how a configuration file should look like, it is recommended you look at the examples in the config folder.
 Errors in the configuration file will lead to errors in the simulation.
-At this point (this is a first prototype), we don't guarantee proper error handling with meaningful error messages.
+At this point (this is a first prototype), proper error handling with meaningful error messages is not guaranteed.
 The following tables contain a detailled description of possible input for each field.

 | Field/Subfield      | Input example                                | Input description              | Possible values                         |